Tantalor93/dnspyre/README.md

 Flags:
       --help                    Show context-sensitive help (also try --help-long and --help-man).
   -s, --server="127.0.0.1"      DNS server IP:port to test.
 IPv6 is also supported, for example '[fddd:dddd::]:53'.
-Also DoH servers are supported such as `https://1.1.1.1`, when such server is provided,
+Also DoH servers are supported such as `https://1.1.1.1/dns-query`, when such server is provided,
                                 the benchmark automatically switches to the use of DoH.
+Note that path on which DoH server handles requests (like `/dns-query`) has to be provided as well.
   -t, --type=A                  Query type.
   -n, --number=1                Number of queries to issue.
 Note that the total number of queries issued = number*concurrency*len(queries).
   -c, --concurrency=1           Number of concurrent queries to issue.